stephaniedominguez/Hanko-Git-Workshop/Jokes.md

    * `\n`

 * Want to hear a joke about documentation?
-   * It's not done yet.
+   * It's not done yet!

 * Scary SQL scripts give me the heebie-DBs.